semermaks/Scraping-Analysis/README.md

 This project scrapes job listings from a specified website and analyzes the data to extract valuable insights for Python developer job skills.
 The primary goal is to identify the most in-demand skills and trends in the job market for Python developers.

-## Summary

-The Scraping-Analysis project is designed to help Python developers understand the skills required in the job market by scraping job listings from a target website and performing data analysis on the extracted data.
-By following the instructions provided, users can customize the project to search for specific skills, scrape relevant job data, and analyze the trends using a Jupyter notebook.

 ### Example:
 ![Project Screenshot](screnshots/img.png)
 ## Features